fvilmos/kinect_point_cloud/README.md

 When the GUI is running, there is a save command available in the menu, to save the current view as .ply output.

-The ```ply_view.py``` file is a very simple ply viewer program, using the pyvista built in functions.
-The program provide also an animated gif generation, see command line options.
+The ```ply_view.py``` file is a very simple ply viewer program, using the pyvista built-in functions.
+The program provide also an animated gif generation, see command-line options.
 ```
 python3 ply_view.py --help
 usage: ply_view.py [-h] -f file [-o orbit] [-cp camposition]